 Wild & Scenic Farmington River Exhibit

 In 1994, 14 miles of the Upper Farmington River, stretching from Colebrook to Canton, was added to the National Wild & Scenic Rivers system by an act of Congress.
 In 2003, the Farmington River Watershed Association embarked upon an effort to have the Lower Farmington River, from Canton to Windsor, as well as its tributary, Salmon Brook, similarly considered for this extraordinary distinction.
 Our exhibit includes video, touchscreen, artwork and dioramas that showcase this wonderful River.

 BUILDING OUR FUTURE!
 Roaring Brook Nature Center Capital Campaign

-Roaring Brook Nature Center is especially proud to be home to numerous beautiful birds of prey such as hawks, owls, a turkey vulture and bald eagle.
+Roaring Brook Nature Center is especially proud to be home to numerous beautiful birds of prey such as hawks, owls, a turkey vulture and a black vulture.

 To learn more about these magnificent animals, click here.

-Inside the Center a small collection of live animals and animal mounts offer our visitors additional opportunities for learning.
-The live animals that reside in the Nature Center include a variety of snakes, turtles, frogs, and salamanders.
+Inside the Center a collection of live animals and animal mounts offer our visitors additional opportunities for learning.
+The live animals that reside in the Nature Center include a variety of snakes, turtles, frogs, and cockroaches.